M.A. in Digital Archaeology

 • NEAA 30100, Introduction to Archaeology (Autumn)

-In addition, students will take five courses of their choice in art history, archaeology, history, languages (i.e., human languages), or computational methods.
+In addition, students will take five courses in art history, archaeology, history, languages (i.e., human languages), or computational methods that are chosen in consultation with their faculty advisor.
 These courses may pertain to any cultural period, region, or methodology of interest.
 Such courses are offered regularly in the following departments: Anthropology, Art History, Classics, East Asian Languages and Civilizations, History, Near Eastern Languages and Civilizations, and South Asian Languages and Civilizations.
 Note that some courses may have enrollment restrictions or prerequisites that prevent Digital Studies M.A. students from taking them.

 Typical Schedule of Courses

-Here is a typical schedule of courses for the two-year M.A. specialization in Digital Archaeology:
+Here is a typical schedule of courses for the two-year M.A. specialization in Digital Art and Archaeology:

 Year One Autumn Quarter